global-container-format/gcf-spec/resources/geometry.md

 # Geometry Resource

 The geometry resource type holds opaque geometry data.

-The resource format value must be `FORMAT_UNDEFINED`.
+The supercompression scheme is applied to the vertex and index data as a single assembly.

 ## Resource Extended Descriptor